pr4k/howto/readme.md

 ![Stars](https://img.shields.io/github/stars/pr4k/howto)

 ---
-howto is a terminal client for getting stackoverflow Answers for those who are constantly googling for doing basic programming tasks
+howto is a terminal client for getting stackoverflow Answers for those who are constantly googling for doing basic programming tasks.
+Now it uses both google as well as Stackoverflow to get the results, because lets agree, google's search algorithm is way better than stackoverflow's search algorithm.

 It is inspired by [Howdoi](https://github.com/gleitz/howdoi) and is purely written in Go